Peptide Trends UAE 2026: Types & Insights

 Key Growth Drivers

 GLP-1 receptor agonists are the single largest category driving peptide market growth.
 Semaglutide (Wegovy/Ozempic), tirzepatide (Zepbound/Mounjaro), and the investigational triple agonist retatrutide collectively represent a market expected to exceed USD 100 billion annually by 2030 for the obesity/diabetes indication alone.
 The clinical data are unprecedented: retatrutide’s TRIUMPH-4 trial showed 28.7% body weight loss, the highest figure reported for any obesity drug in a Phase 3 trial.
-For a full breakdown, see our TRIUMPH trial tracker.
+For a full breakdown, see our TRIUMPH trial tracker and the Retatrutide Research Hub.

 AI in peptide discovery is compressing development timelines by 40–60%.
 Machine learning models now predict peptide-receptor binding affinities, optimize amino acid sequences for stability, and identify novel targets from genomic datasets.
 Companies like Insilico Medicine and Absci are applying generative AI to peptide design, producing candidate molecules in weeks rather than years.
 This is particularly relevant for next-generation peptides that combine multiple receptor targets — a pharmacological approach pioneered by retatrutide’s triple-agonist mechanism.